FAQs

 All replacement diploma requests are handled by TCNJ’s Office of Records and Registration.

 Apostilles verify the legal status of New Jersey Notaries Public and certain public officials (e.g., notaries).
-Apostilles can be obtained in any state; therefore, we suggest that students with residences, family, or friends in another state have an Apostille issued there, possibly with the help of family or friends, to speed up the process.
+Apostilles can be obtained in any state; therefore, we suggest that students with family or friends residing in another state have an Apostille issued there, possibly with their assistance, to expedite the process.

 Apostille mailing is a courtesy our office provides only to OSOP students during fall and spring terms.
 Winter and summer students must handle it themselves; however, the process and payment are managed by the NJ Treasury, Division of Revenue and Enterprise Services (DORES), outside of TCNJ, and must be initiated and completed by the student.

 If this is the spring or fall semester, please complete and submit the Apostille mailing assistance request form.
-After submission, you will receive an automated response with additional details about the process and the steps needed to obtain an Apostille in New Jersey with mailing assistance from OSOP.
+After submission, you will receive an automated response with additional details about the process and the steps required to obtain an Apostille in New Jersey, including OSOP’s mailing assistance.

-From start to finish, obtaining an affixed Apostille to your TCNJ document(s) can take anywhere from 3-6 months.
+From start to finish, obtaining an affixed Apostille on your TCNJ document(s) can take anywhere from 3 to 6 months.
 Most of this process is done outside of our office.
 That is why we also encourage students to seek assistance from family members or friends who live stateside.
-Apostilles can be obtained in any state, and this process may be quicker if a family member or a friend in another state assists you in obtaining an Apostille.
+Apostilles can be obtained in any state, and the process may be quicker if a family member or friend in another state assists you.

 OSOP students looking for their graduation documents (diploma, official transcripts, and/or CQ) to be notarized, please email OSOP at osgp@tcnj.edu with your request and include the following information: name, PAWS ID, the program completed/date of graduation, and address (if applicable) where you would like your documents mailed. *Students may incur the S&H costs depending on location.